Think pink (sauce).

 - 3 large cloves garlic, peeled and minced

-- 1 teaspoon dried chili flakes, plus more to serve
+- 1 teaspoon dried red pepper flakes, plus more to serve

 - 1/3 cup tomato paste